mjdrushton/atsim-potentials/docs/potentials/pair_potential_tabulation.rst

     Plot of BKS Si-O potential showing the short-range (bks_buck) component, electrostatic (bks_coul) and the effective Si-O interaction (bks_buck + bks_coul).
 This shows that this potential turns over at small separations making it unsuitable for use where high energies may be experienced such as high-temperature or radiation damage cascade simulations.

-The first step to using :class:`.SplinePotential` is to choose appropriate detachment and attachment points.
+The first step to using :class:`~atsim.potentials.spline.SplinePotential` is to choose appropriate detachment and attachment points.
 This is perhaps best done plotting the two potential functions to be splined.
 The :mod:`.potentials` module contains the convenience functions :func:`atsim.potentials.plot` and :func:`atsim.potentials.plotToFile` to make this task easier.
 The following piece of code first defines the ZBL and Buckingham potentials before plotting them into the files ``zbl.dat`` and ``bks_buck.dat``.
 These files each contain two, space delimited, columns giving :math:`r_{ij}` and energy, and may be easily plotted in Excel or GNU Plot.

 .. code-block:: python